-This area of the site provides a brief historical overview of UNITY and its activities over the past 37 years of operation.
+This area of the site provides a listing of the UNITY Council of Trustees, staff and associates, and a brief historical overview of UNITY and its activities over the past 37 years of operation.

 UNITY evolved from a series of Indian programs that Cook directed.
 After a successful basketball coaching stint, Cook devoted a decade of his life to the Upward Bound project at Southwestern Oklahoma State University in Weatherford, Oklahoma.
 At that time, it seemed to Cook there was more pressure for Indian youth to fail than to succeed.

 This four minute video describes some of UNITY's efforts to address important issues of concern to Native youth.

 Loretta Tuell, J.D.

 Gila River Indian Community